MichaelsPlayground/FirebaseUiTutorial/readme.md

 The sign in data is stored within the app, so when later returning to the app the user is still signed in.

-When FirebaseUI detects a new user a user dataset is stored in Realtime Database and Cloud Firestore Database.
+When FirebaseUI detects a new user an user dataset is stored in Realtime Database and Cloud Firestore Database.

 ### sign out